twallema/pySODM/docs/models.md

 **Parameters:**

-* **states** (dict or callable) - Initial states.
+* **initial_states** (dict or callable) - Initial condition.
 If a dictionary.
 Keys: names of model states.
 Values: initial values of model states.
 The dictionary does not need to contain all model states, missing states are filled with zeros upon initialization.
 If a callable (*initial condition function*): a function that creates such a dictionary.

 * **parameters** (dict) - Model parameters.
 Keys: names of parameters.
 Values: values of parameters.
 A key,value pair must be provided for all parameter names listed in `parameters` and `stratified_parameters` of the model declaration.
 If *time dependent parameter functions* with additional parameters are used, these parameters must be included as well.
 If an *initial condition function* with parameters is used, these parameters must be included as well.